Source

 It also uses Kiss FFT(included) for the FFT.

-The code is fairly simple and should build with a simple make as long as you have GCC.
 The interface is fully command line based and when you run the program without any arguments it should tell you about some of the options.
 The code has some commentary, but should also be somewhat self explanatory in combination with the paper.

 This is the project page for my audio processing project.
 This will contain some of the same information as the paper as well as some audio samples.
 The main goal of this project was to attempt to solve several issues that only exist in a single channel of stereo audio.
 Some examples of the issues can be found in the sections below.
 All of the samples in the dataset are from internet streams from a club, so their quality varies a bit and they are all subject to copyright.
 As such there will be no dataset shared and this project is mostly just me solving my own audio problems.
 There might be something useful in here though.